|

 minded," or gamblers, or drunkards, were put under

 guardianships so they couldn't squander the inheritance.
+A

 guardian is not just there to guard us, like a guardian